chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 This action does not allow the total quantity to exceed the max allowed supply of the token.

+A proportionate number of staking tokens are transferred from {{to}}'s account to the stake_to escrow account

 <h1 class="contract">open</h1>

 ---